liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Question:** What’s the retention policy for the blog storage?

-Answer: When using the Migration API, customers and ISVs use the [SPO-provided blob containers/queues](/sharepoint/dev/apis/migration-api-azure-container-and-queue).
-[SAS URIs](/azure/storage/common/storage-sas-overview) are provided to access those containers/queues.
+Answer: Customers and ISVs use the [SPO-provided blob containers/queues](/sharepoint/dev/apis/migration-api-azure-container-and-queue) when they used the Migration API.
+[SAS URIs](/azure/storage/common/storage-sas-overview) are provided to access those container and queues.
 The SAS URIs are valid for three days from creation for containers and 21 days for queues.
-After the SAS expires, the content in the blob containers/queues aren't accessible.
-SPO (SharePoint Online) backend jobs delete the content in the container/queues within 30 to 90 days of the creation.
+After the SAS expires, the content in the blob containers and queues isn't accessible.
+SharePoint backend jobs delete the content in the container/queues within 30 to 90 days of the creation.

 **Question:** Is the data in the SPO provided containers encrypted?